-On 1 August 2023, the Group completed the acquisition of 70% stake in Setsco-An Security Pte.
+In prior year, the Group completed the acquisition of 70% stake in Setsco-An Security Pte.
 Ltd. The Company is in the business of providing Information Technology security evaluation and testing services for cybersecurity products such as smart devices, as well as consultancy services in this domain.
 The acquisition will allow the Group to expand its testing service offerings in this new growth sector.